 The White and Black Cat Metaphor That Helped Me Make Sense of Womanhood

 I came across this concept in Margarita Nazarenko’s podcast Being Her.
 You can listen to the quick 18-minute episode here.
 Even though I listened years ago, the concept has stayed with me.
-It has helped me make sense of a duality within me that I couldn’t describe until now.
+It helps me make sense of a duality within me that I couldn’t describe until now.
 Here goes:

 I love being a caretaker and nurturing loved ones.
 This is my good girl ‘white cat’ energy.
 I’m embedded within a community and I show up for them.